caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 ---
 layout: post
-title: Deployment and infrastructure for a bootstrapped webapp with 150k monthly users
+title: Deployment and infrastructure for a bootstrapped webapp with 150k monthly visits
-description: How I deploy my webapp using blue-green deployment and absolutely no rocket-science
+description: How I deploy my webapp using blue-green deployment and zero rocket-science
 image: /images/rocket_launch.jpg
 ---

 ![Deploying an app](/images/deployment.png)

-I am a one-man show building my own software product.
+I am a one-man show building a web-based software product.
 Some quick facts about my app:

 * 150k visitors per month
 * 15k registered users